symfony/symfony-docs/security/impersonating_user.rst

 =========================

-Sometimes, it's useful to be able to switch from one user to another without having to log out and log in again (for instance when you are debugging or trying to understand a bug a user sees that you can't reproduce).
+Sometimes, it's useful to be able to switch from one user to another without having to log out and log in again (for instance when you are debugging something a user sees that you can't reproduce).

 .. caution::

-    User impersonation is not compatible with
+    User impersonation is not compatible with some authentication mechanisms (e.g. ``REMOTE_USER``) where the authentication information is expected to be sent on each request.
-    :doc:`pre authenticated firewalls </security/pre_authenticated>`.
-The
-    reason is that impersonation requires the authentication state to be maintained server-side, but pre-authenticated information (``SSL_CLIENT_S_DN_Email``,
-    ``REMOTE_USER`` or other) is sent in each request.

 Impersonating the user can be easily done by activating the ``switch_user`` firewall listener: